bruceoutdoors/CS231n/README.md

 The course website: http://cs231n.stanford.edu/

 Here are my solutions for this above course, for the benefit of people who struggle greatly to solve them (like myself).
+I do not guarantee that my solutions are correct, so if you spot any errors do let me know.

 Assignment list: